What is a Net Promoter Score?

 If your NPS is lower than you’d like, raising that score should become a strategic priority for your business.
 To make it a strategic priority, you will want to open communication channels across your organization and set specific, measurable goals for your cross-functional teams.
 The aligned goals will ensure everyone knows what is happening with your NPS, recognizes the value of improving it, and understands how they can contribute to that effort.

-Should You Use the Net Promoter Score Method?
+Takeaways: Should You Use the NPS Method?

 An NPS survey gives a business a quick and simple way to gauge how it is performing with customers at any time.
-For this reason, a net promoter score can be a useful key performance indicator (KPI).
+For this reason, a net promoter score can be a valuable key performance indicator (KPI).